-5.5 Withdrawal of visa
+5.4 Withdrawal of visa

 If you are sponsored by Royal Holloway on a Tier-4 (General) Student visa, should your registration at the College be terminated for non-attendance, general lack of engagement with your studies or any other disciplinary matter you will be reported to the UK Visa and Immigration (UKVI) and your Tier 4 (General) Student visa will be withdrawn.
 Alternatively, in line with the College's legal obligations to UKVI, if you fail to meet the requirement of your Tier 4 (General) Student visa, including attendance and completion of assessments, the College may terminate your student registration without following the disciplinary procedures outlined in the Academic Regulations.
 This decision would not be open to appeal as it is part of the College's obligations to the UKVI.
 Please see our Undergraduate Regulations.
+Visa advice can be provided by our International Student Support Team (internationaladvice@royalholloway.ac.uk).

-5.6 Missing classes
+5.5 Missing classes

 If you face difficulty in attending any classes or undertaking an assessment it is very important that you inform the department as early as possible, giving the reasons for your non-attendance.
 The department will decide whether or not to authorise your absence.
-If you are experiencing such difficulties on an ongoing basis, please contact your Personal Tutor.
 In addition, an extensive range of additional support, guidance and advice is available from the College's Student Advisory & Wellbeing teams.
-As explained in section 2 above, the Students' Union also operate an Advice and Support Centre.
+As explained in section 2 above, the Students' Union also operate an Advice Centre.

-If you are unable to attend classes for whatever reason you must tell the department in which you are taking the course(s) in question and follow the Notification of Absence Procedure.
+If you are unable to attend classes for whatever reason you must tell the department in which you are taking the course(s) in question and follow the Notification of Absence Procedure to notify Student Administration.
 You must submit a Notification of Absence Form together with any supporting documentation either before your absence begins or within five working days of the end of the period of absence.
 The exact form to submit depends on the reason for your absence, as explained in the on line guidance.

 If you are absent for a prolonged period it is essential that you keep in touch with the Department (e.g. through regular emails with your Personal Tutor).
-The Department will monitor the frequency of self-certified absences and the Head of Department may request a doctor's medical certificate from you in the event of multiple and/or sustained instances of self-certified illness.
 If you are sponsored by Royal Holloway on a Tier-4 (General) Student visa please be aware that if you do not follow the process to submit a notification of absence or have an acceptable reason for absence you are putting your Tier 4 visa at risk of withdrawal.
-Therefore, it is very important that you continue to communicate with the College through your Department and the Advisory & Wellbeing teams if you are struggling to attend.
+Therefore, it is very important that you continue to communicate with the College and the Advisory & Wellbeing teams if you are struggling to attend.